joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

        $policyAssignmentID = Get-AzPolicyAssignment -Name $policyDisplayName | Select-Object -Property PolicyAssignmentId Start-AzPolicyRemediation -Name 'Deploy - LA Agent' -PolicyAssignmentId $policyAssignmentID.PolicyAssignmentId -ResourceDiscoveryMode ReEvaluateCompliance

-_Note: The default 'Deploy - Configure Log Analytics extension to be enabled on Windows virtual machines' policy doesn't currently support Gen 2 or Windows Server 2022 Virtual Machines, If you have these, then you can copy the Azure Policy definition and then make your own with the new imageSKUs, although this policy may be replaced by the: Configure Windows virtual machines to run Azure Monitor Agent policy.
-Although I haven't personally tested it yet, the same script above can be modified to suit._
+_Note: The default 'Deploy - Configure Log Analytics extension to be enabled on Windows virtual machines' policy doesn't currently support Gen 2 or Windows Server 2022 Virtual Machines; if you have these, then you can copy the Azure Policy definition and then make your own with the new imageSKUs, although this policy may be replaced by the: Configure Windows virtual machines to run Azure Monitor Agent policy.
+Although I haven't tested it yet, the same script above can be modified to suit._

 ##### Onboard Azure VMs to Log Analytics using the Azure Portal